openweb3-io/miniapps/apps/docs/platform/events.md

 ### `set_custom_style`

-The event which is usually sent by the Telegram web application.
+The event which is usually sent by the Openweb3 web application.
 Its payload represents `<style/>` tag html content, a developer could use.
 The stylesheet described in the payload will help the developer to stylize the app scrollbar (but he is still able to do it himself).